jthai86/pokedex/README.md

 Learning Goals

-By working on this project, you will:
+By working on this project, I:

 Learn how to parse JSON in Go